-- Details regarding what the complaint is about, what date it happened, and otherinformation that will be helpful in our research. - We will have a response to the complaint within 30 calendar days. - o If we need an extra 14 calendar days to research it, we will let you know inwriting. - o If you report a complaint about our decision to not conduct a fast coveragedetermination or a fast reconsideration or redetermination, we will make adecision within 24 hours. - To submit a grievance in writing, please direct the correspondence to:
+- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - We will need details about the issues such as what the complaint is about, what date it happened, and other information that will be helpful in our research. - We will have a response to the complaint within 30 calendar days. - o If we need an extra 14 calendar days to research it, we will let you know in writing. - If you report a complaint about our decision to not conduct a fast coverage determination or a fast reconsideration or redetermination, we will make a decision within 24 hours. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.